e4p1k0/app-ledger-burst/README.md

 ## Key Derivation Algorithm

-All Burst wallets up to now derive the private based on a [SHA-256 of the passphrase](https://github.com/burst-apps-team/burstkit4j/blob/c87793a4b76cc881f6596283a5bdbbc3ff1dde58/burstKit/src/main/java/burst/kit/crypto/BurstCryptoImpl.java#L125).
+All Burst wallets up to now derive the private key based on a [SHA-256 of the passphrase](https://github.com/burst-apps-team/burstkit4j/blob/c87793a4b76cc881f6596283a5bdbbc3ff1dde58/burstKit/src/main/java/burst/kit/crypto/BurstCryptoImpl.java#L125).
 This is not how BIP32 wallets work, thus you will not be able to use your ledger *recovery phrase* directly on *legacy* Burst wallets, **only using another BIP32 device**.

-Burst is a registered [BIP-0044 coin](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) with type equals `30` or `0x8000001e`.
+Burst is a registered [BIP-0044 coin](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) with type equals `30` (or `0x8000001e`).
 So, a key derivation was implemented for Ledger devices using Curve25519 with the following path:
 ```
 44'/30'/account'/change'/index'